bigfix/fixlet-historian/README.md

  * Fixlets which move from one `.fxf` file to another `.fxf` file are marked as having a "new" revision type even though they are not.
 They should be marked "changed" instead.

+ * Certain sites are not parsed correctly on the first pass of the update script.
+ 	 Subsequent sweeps of the script tend to fix the issue.

  * Certain fixlet IDs are duplicates, and fixlet files containing these duplicates fail to update properly.